talum/one-page-v3/src/blog/2019-07-04-debugging-an-orphaned-slack-app.md

 After I found the orphaned app, our new problem became trying to figure out how to set it up again.
-Since no other collaborators were on the app, no one else could see the configuration, which was a problem.
+Since no other collaborators were on the app, no one else could see the configuration, which was troubling.

 Thus began some guess and checking, which might just be my favorite problem solving method.
 (Honestly not sure if that is sarcastic or not.)

 ## The app code
-First, a fellow teammate and I looked at the source code and deduced that the code itself was a simple enough lambda on one of our servers.
+First, a fellow teammate and I looked at the source code and deduced that the code itself was a simple enough function running as a node app on one of our servers.
 We located the server and eventually found a way to log into it.
 We also tracked down its IP address.

 Then, we started issuing cURL requests to hit the application.
 After